 Represented Pharos Capital Group, LLC in its acquisition of an adolescent residential treatment center

-Lead counsel representing Medicare Advantage service provider in qui tam that alleged that defendants caused the inflation of risk adjustment scores.
+Represented Medicare Advantage service provider in qui tam alleging that defendants caused inflation of risk adjustment scores.
 U.S. ex rel.
 Ramsey v.
 Censeo Health, L.L.C., No. 3:14-cv-118 (N.D.
 Tex.)